vituum/docs/docs/config/main-options.md

 - **Type:** `string`
 - **Default:** `resolve(process.cwd(), 'src')`

-Project root directory (where `index.html` is located).
+Project root directory (where source files are located).
 Can be an absolute path, or a path relative to the current working directory.

 See [Vite Project Root](https://vitejs.dev/guide/#index-html-and-project-root) for more details.